-A brand new Maserati GranTurismo is one beautiful car.
+A brand new Maserati GranTurismo is a beautiful car.
 This is a car that car enthusiasts will love and appreciate the exterior design.
 It is a high priced ranged vehicle that is also packing a lot under the hood.

-Compare this to a lower priced model that looks good on the outside as well, but is drastically underpriced compared to the higher end Maserati.
+Compare this to a lower-priced model that looks good on the outside as well, but is drastically underpriced compared to the higher end Maserati.
 What makes up the cost of the car and for that matter, the website isn’t only the exterior design.

 The abilities and features your websites have inside it are some of the ways it differentiates itself from the completion and leading it to a different price point.

 The process for determining the cost to build a website begins before any major decisions are even made.
 The point is to ask the right questions, and you’ll figure out the answers are more nuanced and complicated than the simplistic question asked.